microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 1. Customers using a _Retention Policy_ containing _Retention Tags_ which perform _Move to Archive_ can now configure Extended Protection with this update.
 We are actively working on a permanent solution to resolve this issue.
 Once we ship the solution you will be required to run this script again and rollback the changes.

+   !!! warning "Fixed"

+         The archiving issue has been fixed with the [latest Exchange Server update](https://aka.ms/LatestExchangeServerUpdate).
+         We recommend rolling back the mitigation by following the steps outlined in the [rollback section](#rolling-back-ip-restriction-settings).

 2. In Exchange Server 2013, 2016 and 2019 the following probes will show _FAILED_ status after running the script which switches on Extended Protection with required SSL flags on various vDirs as per recommended guidelines:
     1. OutlookMapiHttpCtpProbe
     2. OutlookRpcCtpProbe